Corporate investing: How to invest cash from your business

 Here are just some of the most popular options:

-• Funds – There are wide-ranging options like mutual funds (that allow you to invest in a portfolio or bonds, securities and stocks) and sector-specific vehicles like real estate funds.
+Funds: There are wide-ranging options like mutual funds (that allow you to invest in a portfolio of bonds, securities and stocks) and sector-specific vehicles like real estate funds.

-• Bonds – Government bonds (like premium bonds) are considered a safe investment, but you could also explore corporate bonds if you’re looking for higher returns.
+Bonds: Government bonds (like premium bonds) are considered a relatively safe investment, but you could also explore corporate bonds if you’re looking for higher returns.

 What tax considerations are there when doing corporate investing?

-For example, micro-entities (defined as a business with a turnover of less than £632,000, 10 or fewer employees and/or a balance sheet total of up to £316,00) will only have to pay tax on investments once they’re ‘realised’ – surrendered at least in part or sold on.
+For example, micro-entities (meeting two of the following criteria - turnover of less than £1million, 10 or fewer employees and/or a balance sheet total of up to £500,000) will only have to pay tax on investments once they’re ‘realised’ – surrendered at least in part or sold on.

-And if you’re thinking about estate planning when making corporate investments, you’ll need to consider if you qualify for business property relief, which will allow business-related assets to be passed down tax-free after two years.
+And if you’re thinking about estate planning when making corporate investments, you’ll need to consider if you qualify for business property relief, which currently allows qualifying business-related assets to be passed down tax-free after two years.

 Do I need professional advice before investing?

-An independent financial adviser can help you gauge your appetite for risk, or how willing you are to lose any money you invest, and how long you’re happy to tie your money up for, before offering impartial advice.
+A qualified financial adviser can help you gauge your appetite for risk (or how willing you are to lose any money you invest) and how long you’re happy to tie your money up for, before offering impartial advice.

-A financial adviser who specialises in adviser business owners can get you started with corporate investments.
+A financial adviser who specialises in advising business owners can get you started with corporate investments.
 Your accountant may also be able to help.

 If you found this article helpful, you might also find our articles on pension vs property investments and venture capital trusts informative, too.